-Second, not only cohort members of different genders have, on average, children at different ages, but at age 34, female cohort members are much more likely to have children than male cohort members.
+Second, cohort members have children at different ages.
+As a consequence, their children's socio-emotional skills are measured at different ages, which can raise concerns about the stability of the measures across ages.
+Appendix Table C7 shows that we obtain results that are quantitatively very similar to those in Table 4 if we control for the child's age in our regressions.
+Not only cohort members of different genders have, on average, children at different ages, but at age 34, female cohort members are much more likely to have children than male cohort members.
 As noted previously, we do control for the child's age in all our regressions, which may be particularly relevant in this case.
-Additionally, we control for selection into the sample for the intergenerational mobility estimates by gender in Table 5 and obtain substantially similar results (Appendix Table C4).
+Additionally, we control for selection into the sample for the intergenerational mobility estimates by gender in Table 5 and obtain similar results (Appendix Table C8).
+14

-Third, Appendix Table C5 reproduces Table 4 by estimating Tobit regressions for censored data as some measures of socio-emotional skills may suffer from ceiling effects (McBee, 2010).
+Third, Appendix Table C11 reproduces Table 4 by estimating Tobit regressions for censored data as some measures of socio-emotional skills may suffer from ceiling effects (McBee, 2010).
 The inability to characterize adequately skills in the upper end of the distribution may understate the intergenerational correlations in skills.
-However, we find that estimates in Appendix Table C5 are quantitatively very similar to Table 4.
+However, we find that estimates in Appendix Table C11 are quantitatively very similar to Table 4.

-Fourth, one might worry that the significant results obtained for mothers relative to fathers in Table 5 may stem from the comparatively larger sample size for the former relative to the latter.
-Appendix Table C6 re-estimates Columns 1 and 3 of Panel B (Table 5) by randomly selecting a subsample of mothers and children, ensuring that it matches the size of the sample of fathers and children.
-Even with a smaller randomly-selected mother-child sample, we still find statistically significant estimates for the transmission of internalising and externalising skills from mothers to children.
-This suggests that the non-significant estimates for the father-child sample is not driven by power considerations.
-Additionally, Appendix Tables C7 and C8 present some additional specifications of the estimates presented in Table 5.
+Fourth, we investigate whether the differences in results for mothers relative to fathers in Table 5 could be attributed to the larger sample size available for the former.
+To address this, we re-estimate Columns 1 and 3 of Panel B (Table 5) by randomly selecting a subsample of mothers and children, ensuring that it matches the size as well as the children's age distribution of the sample of fathers and children.
+Appendix Figure C2 presents the distribution of 200 resamples,